-The creation of or the acquisition of control over a jointly-controlled undertaking is subject to the merger control rules of the Competition Act whenever the joint undertaking fulfils the functions of an independent economic entity on a lasting basis and the thresholds set out in question 2.4 below are met.
+The creation of or the acquisition of control over a jointly controlled undertaking is subject to the merger control rules of the Competition Act whenever the joint undertaking fulfils the functions of an independent economic entity on a lasting basis and the thresholds set out in question 2.4 below are met.

-Where the creation of the joint venture has the object or effect of coordinating the competitive behaviour of undertakings that remain independent, such co-ordination is assessed under the rules applicable to prohibited agreements and practices (see Articles 4 and 5 of the Competition Act, which follow closely the wording of Article 81 of the EC Treaty).
+Where the creation of the joint venture has the object or effect of coordinating the competitive behaviour of undertakings that remain independent, such co-ordination is assessed under the rules applicable to prohibited agreements and practices (see Articles 4 and 5 of the Competition Act, which follow closely the wording of Article 101 of the Treaty on the Functioning of the European Union).